-As of December 31, 2020, 2019 and 2018, Monex maintains credits with related parties for a total of \$1,559 million pesos, \$1,160 million pesos, and \$899 million pesos.
+As of December 31, 2021, 2020 and 2019, Monex, S.A.B. maintains loans with related parties for a total of \$1,462 million MXN, \$1,559 million MXN, and \$1,160 million MXN, respectively.

 Observing the prices and amounts of the remunerations that they would have used with or between independent parties in comparable operations, we consider that the operations carried out with related parties were carried out under market conditions.